scalamolecule/molecule-web/docs/database/setup/domain-structure.md

 ### Collections

-Some databases support Arrays.

-But Molecule takes it all the way by persisting and querying all immutable `Set`, `Seq` and `Map` Scala collection types!
+Molecule saves collection data as arrays or json depending on the capability of the database.
+All immutable `Set`, `Seq` and `Map` Scala collection types can be saved with Molecule.

-Again, think of data in your Scala code, and let it transparently be persisted in a database with Molecule.
 When a complete many-to-many relation to other entities are overkill, like a few nicknames, then we can for instance pick a `Set` from the immutable collections hierarchy of Scala:

 ```mermaid
 graph TD